ai4colonoscopy/.github/profile/README.md

 > - These shifts tend to occur periodically -- the brain scans → evaluates → rescans.
 > - Ambiguous or important regions receive more frequent revisits.
 >
-> In shortm this mechanism is crucial for tasks such as detecting lesions, identifying boundaries, or resolving camouflaged objects. **Our Reverse Attention (RA) mimics this periodic reorientation** by refocusing on uncertain areas after processing more obvious regions.
+> In short, this mechanism is crucial for tasks such as detecting lesions, identifying boundaries, or resolving camouflaged objects. **Our Reverse Attention (RA) mimics this periodic reorientation** by refocusing on uncertain areas after processing more obvious regions.

 - 📚 **[Title]** PraNet: Parallel Reverse Attention Network for Polyp Segmentation ([Paper link](https://arxiv.org/abs/2006.11392) & [Code link](https://github.com/DengPingFan/PraNet))
 - 🏆 **[Info]** Accepted by [MICCAI 2020 (Oral Presentation)](https://link.springer.com/chapter/10.1007/978-3-030-59725-2_26) and has been cited over 2,100+ times (according to [Google Scholar](https://scholar.google.com/scholar?cites=15606470069856387091&as_sdt=2005&sciodt=0,5&hl=en) as of Dec 2024).
 Received [Most Influential Application Paper Award at the Jittor Developer Conference 2021](https://dengpingfan.github.io/papers/PraNet-Award.pdf) and [MICCAI Young Scientist Publication Impact Award 2025](https://miccai.org/index.php/about-miccai/awards/young-scientist-impact-award/).